Have you ever wondered why it is important to foster creativity in children?

 Creativity means having the confidence that you will be able to find an answer, whatever the situation might be.
 While using creativity can be fun, relaxing, and profitable the bottom line is that being creative makes you a problem solver.
 If we think of creativity as problem-solving, it’s easy to see why creativity in our kids is so important.
 Since it is impossible to know what situations or opportunities will be presented to our kids, we want them to be prepared to creatively handle anything that may come along.

 When one is gifted with a particular skill, it is important to hone that skill and it is also imperial to apply this gift to good use.
-At the same time, when one goes on practicing a particular skill, their aim is to become masters of that skill; and this mastery leads to repetitiveness.
+At the same time, when one goes on practising a particular skill, their aim is to become masters of that skill; and this mastery leads to repetitiveness.
 According to research, gifted individuals may become experts in their fields, only because they focus on precision, not on newness.

 To be able to create something new, one must possess confidence in their ability to deal with failure.
 This confidence stems in early experiences.
 The idea is to teach children what is right and wrong and then let them make their own decisions.
 Failure should be rewarded with praise for having tried something.
 This praise can spark the fire to try a new approach.